This is definitely not normal–or at least not my kind of normal.

 If one of my jobs as a Mother is to facilitate and nurture the emotional well-being and development of my children, then moving to Mexico with our kids has been one great step towards that endeavor.

-We O’Gradys embrace our re-invented, re-inspired lives south of the border and give thanks daily for Mexico’s warmth, hospitality, graciousness, and generosity…for welcoming and adopting us and inviting us to feel truly at home.
+We O’Gradys embrace our re-invented, re-inspired lives south of the border and give daily thanks for Mexico’s warmth, hospitality, graciousness, and generosity…for welcoming, adopting and inviting us to feel truly at home.
 Moving to Mexico has been an undeniable adventure that continues to shape the trajectory of our individual and collective lives.

-For more information on Moving to Mexico with Kids and my one-on-one, personalized, customized Relocation Services, feel free to email me at [email protected]
+For information about Moving to Mexico with Kids and my one-on-one, personalized, customized Relocation Services, feel free to email me at email@example.com